snap-stanford/ogb-web/_docs/datasets/graphprop.md

 Medium | [ogbg-ppi](#ogbg-ppi) | 158,100 | 243.4 | 2,266.1 | 1  | Species  |  Multi-class classification | Accuracy  |

-\* Note that for undirected graphs, the loaded graphs will have the doubled number of edges because we add the bidirectional edges automatically.
+**Note:** For undirected graphs, the loaded graphs will have the doubled number of edges because we add the bidirectional edges automatically.

 #### - Module